DanialArab/Pandas/README.md

 ### How to specify more than one separator

-I’m often asked if we can specify more than one separator.
 For example, what if fields can be separated by either : or by ,?
 What do we do then?

 pandas actually has a great solution: If sep contains more than one character, then it is treated as a **regular expression**.
 So if you want to allow for either colons or commas, you could pass a separator of [:,].
 If that looks reasonable to you, then congratulations: You probably know about regular expressions.
 If you don’t know them, then I strongly encourage you to learn them!
 Regular expressions are extremely useful to anyone working with text, which is nearly every programmer.
-I have a free tutorial on regular expressions using PPython at RegexpCrashCourse.com/, if you’re interested.
+There is a free tutorial on regular expressions using Python at RegexpCrashCourse.com.

 The big downside to using regular expressions to handle field separators is that it requires the use of a Python-based CSV parser.
 By default, pandas uses a C-based parser, which runs faster and uses less memory.
 Consider whether you really need this functionality, and thus the performance hit that the Python-based parser creates.

+<a name="34"></a>
-### html
+### html files

 The **pd.read_html** function, like pd.read_csv, takes a file-like object or a URL.
 It assumes that it’ll encounter HTML-formatted text containing at least one table.
 It turns each table into a data frame, then returns a list of those data frames.

+<a name="35"></a>
-### JSON
+### JSON files

 There’s no doubt that CSV is an important, useful, and popular format.
 But in some ways, it has been eclipsed by another format: JSON, aka "JavaScript Object Notation." **JSON allows us to store numbers, text, lists, and dictionaries in a text format that’s both readable and writable with a wide variety of programming languages**.
 Because it’s both easier to work with and smaller than XML, while also more expressive than CSV, it’s no surprise that JSON has become a common format for both storing and exchanging data.
 JSON has also become the standard format for Internet APIs, allowing us to access a variety of services in a cross-platform manner.

 Just as we can retrieve CSV-formatted data with pd.read_csv, we can retrieve JSON-formatted data with **pd.read_json**.

+<a name="36"></a>
-### excel file
+### excel files

 Also like read_csv, the read_excel method has index_col, usecols, and names parameters, allowing you to specify which columns should be used for the data frame, what they should be called, and whether one or more should be used as the data frame’s index.

+<a name="37"></a>
 ### Dataframes and dtype

 In Chapter 1, we saw that every series has a dtype describing the type of data that it contains.
 We can retrieve this data using the dtype attribute, and we can tell pandas what dtype to use when creating a series using the dtype parameter when we invoke the Series class.